 A dab of coconut oil or butter are examples of healthy saturated fats, especially for cooking.
 Saturated fats when exposed to heat do not chemically change easily like vegetable oils.
 Olive oil, a monounsaturated vegetable oil and a very healthy fat, is the exception to this rule.

 Consume at least a little amount of healthy fats at every meal, if you want to enjoy steady energy throughout the day and get optimum nutrition benefits.
-Opt for Omega 3 cold-water fish sources two-four times per week.
+Opt for Omega 3 cold-water fish sources two to four times per week.
 Include monounsaturated sources like olive oil, avocados and most nuts.
 Avoid cooking with polyunsaturated fats like soybean and safflower and corn oil.
 Saturated fat is ok in moderation as long as it’s from a natural source and hasn’t been overcooked.

 Judd Handler eats avocado, nuts, butter, cheese and other dairy, and cold-water fish and maintains a bodyfat level of 10 percent.
 He can be reached at CoachJudd@gmail.com.